Equity (law)

-Equity exists in domestic law, both in civil law and in common law systems, as well as in international law.
-The tradition of equity begins in antiquity with the writings of Aristotle (epieikeia) and with Roman law (aequitas).
-Later, in civil law systems, equity was integrated in the legal rules, while in common law systems it became an independent body of law.
+The tradition of equity as a flexible system of adjudication can be traced to the writings of Aristotle (epieikeia) and Roman law (aequitas).
+Later, in some civil law systems, equity was integrated in the legal rules, but in common law systems it became an independent body of law.
+Today, equitable legal rules exists in both civil law and common law systems as well as in international law.